signorpipo/wle-pp/README.md

 #### How To
 The configuration is pretty straight forward:
-1. Add a `pp-grabber-hand` to one of the hand of the player
+1. Add a `pp-grabber-hand` to one of the hands of the player
 	  * It can also be a child of the hand if you want the detection to have an offset from the hand position
 2. Add a `physx` component on the same object
 	  * The `physx` must be kinematic (if you select trigger, be sure to select kinematic first if it disappear)
 	  * The `physx` should be set as trigger for the hand, but is not necessary
 3. Add a `pp-grabbable` on the object you want to grab
 	  * In this case, the component must be added on the object itself, it can't be a child
 5. Add a `physx` component on the same object
 	  * Be sure that the groups/block flags match the one u used for the hand

 ## Input
 [Code Folder Link](https://github.com/SignorPipo/wle_pp/tree/main/wle_pp/wle_pp_bundler/js/pp/input)